void-linux/void-packages/Manual.md

 - `subpackages` A white space separated list of subpackages (matching `foo_package()`) to override the guessed list.
 Only use this if a specific order of subpackages is required, otherwise the default would work in most cases.

+- `broken` If set, building the package won't be allowed because its state is currently broken.

 ### build style scripts